A Representation Theoretic Explanation of the Borcea-Br\"and\'en Characterization: Polynomial Stability Theory

 Circular regions play a key role in Grace's theorem and its corollaries.
 The main reason for this is Laguerre's theorem, which essentially says that polar derivatives with respect to points of a circular region preserve stability for that circular region.
 This theorem in turn relies on the Gauss-Lucas theorem, which deals with convex regions.

+A \emph{circular region} in $\C$ is defined to be a disc, half-plane, or complement of a disc, and such a circular region can be either open or closed.
 The generalization of circular regions to $\CP^1$ is the obvious one.
 A \emph{circular region} in $\CP^1$ is defined to be the sets in $\CP^1$ for which the stereographic projection is a circular region in $\C$.
+Note that $\SL_2(\C)$ acts transitively on the set of all circular regions in $\C$ or in $\CP^1$.
 We now state a lemma to Laguerre's theorem, which gets at the heart of the importance of circular regions.

-\begin{lemma} Let $C \subseteq \CP^1$ be a circular region, and let $\phi \in SL_2(\C)$ be such that its pole is not in $C$.
+\begin{lemma} Let $C \subseteq \CP^1$ be a circular region, and let $\phi \in \SL_2(\C)$ be such that its pole is not in $C$.
 Then, the stereographic projection of $\phi \cdot C$ is convex. \end{lemma} \begin{proof} Let $(x_0:y_0) \notin C$ be the pole of $\phi$.
 Then, $\phi$ maps $(x_0:y_0)$ to $\infty \in \CP^1$ and maps $C$ to another circular region.
 Since $(x_0:y_0) \notin C$ implies $\infty \notin \phi \cdot C$, the sterographic projection of $\phi \cdot C$ is either an open half-plane or is bounded away from $\infty$.
 Since $\phi \cdot C$ is a circular region, it must be convex. \end{proof}

 This then leads to a natural extension of the notion of a circular region.